 A toxic tort is a legal claim that can be filed for injury resulting from exposure to a hazardous substance.
 You should talk to an experienced solicitor and exercise your right to make a toxic tort compensation claim if you believe you have been exposed to a hazardous substance at work or in a public place, through no fault of your own.

-What Types Of Hazardous Substances Are Cover In Toxic Tort Claims?
+What Types Of Hazardous Substances Are Covered In Toxic Tort Claims?

 The term ‘hazardous substances’ applies to a wide range of substances and preparations that occur in a variety of forms including solids, liquids, gases, vapours and fumes.
 Regardless of the nature of the substance, it is regarded as hazardous if it can potentially cause harm when ingested, inhaled, absorbed by or comes in contact with the skin or any other body membrane.